turbo-d/fromthetransistor/NOTES.md

   1.5 hr:
   - Got up and running with cocotb as a means for testing Verilog designs.
 I'm using Icarus Verilog as the simulator.
 Built and tested a D flip-flop as an example

+  0.5 hr:
+  - Worked on behavioral description of 4x1 mux